cppservergit/apiserver2/docs/microk8s.md

 POST /api/rcustomer                 200    true
 ```
 If you run it several times you will see the logs on MicroK8s and the metrics of the Pods changing.
+This is a simple but effective tool, it authenticates, then calls the secure APIs sending the resulting JWT token, it also calls diagnostic APIs using the pre-configured API Key defined in the YAML file, it is a tester that you can adapt to your own developments.

 That's it, welcome to Kubernetes and high-performance light C++ containers, the easy way.